 5. Are tax free bonds only for long-term investment?

 Tax free bonds can come in tenures ranging between 10 and 20 years.
 While you can redeem such a bond before maturity, it will become subject to capital gains tax if you decide to do so.
-That’s why these are best for long-term investment.
+That’s why these are relevant for long-term investment.

 6. How to buy tax-free bonds in India?